-Grounded on concepts of materiality, his work is dedicated to translating the industrial dystopia of our current times, casting sculpture as a practice that can materialize temporalities and dimensions that reflect on the encounter between the scales of the human, the nonhuman, and the planet.
-His artistic process addresses art as a tool to awake new perspectives of knowledge, establishing interdisciplinary links between humanities and natural sciences.
-Throwing a critical look over topics regarding socio-environmental emergency, his work aims at evoking art as a mechanism to activate a deeper discussion on the conflicting relationship between human society and nature, highlighting those as interdependent entities.
+Grounded on concepts of materiality, his work expresses concern with the industrial dystopia of our current times, casting sculpture as a practice capable of materializing temporalities and dimensions that reflect on the encounter between the scales of the human, the nonhuman, and the planet.
+The artist addresses the artistic process as an instrument to awaken new perspectives of knowledge, establishing interdisciplinary links between humanities, natural sciences and ancient cosmologies.
+Throwing a critical look over topics regarding the socio-environmental emergency that characterises our times, his work aims at evoking art as a mechanism to activate a deeper discussion on the conflicting relationship between human society and the natural environment, highlighting those as interdependent entities.

-Currently, the artist is based in Helsinki and work between South America and Europe.
-His works integrate distinct collections such as the Museum of Brazilian Art, in São Paulo, the Helsinki Arts Museum HAM, and the Museum of Contemporary Art Kiasma, in Helsinki.
+Currently, the artist works between Brazil and Finland and his work has been displayed in South America, Asia, Europe and United States.
+His works integrate distinct collections such as the Museum of Brazilian Arts FAAP, in São Paulo, the Helsinki Arts Museum HAM, and the Museum of Contemporary Art KIASMA, in Helsinki.

 Selected Group Exhibitions